Xilinx/kria-bist/docs/src/run.md

   ```

 * The storage volume on the SD card can be limited with multiple docker
-  images inbstalled.
+  images installed.
 If there are space issues, use the following command
   to remove existing docker images.

   ```bash